-Therefore EPA has calculated a revised total phosphorus limit based on meeting the Gold Book target for preventing eutrophication under 7Q10 conditions.
-In performing this calculation EPA assumes a receiving water concentration of 0.045 mg/l, based on the median receiving water concentration upstream of the treatment plant as reported in MassDEP, Taunton River Watershed 2001 Water Quality Assessment Report - Appendix B, OWM/DWM Water Quality Monitoring Data, Taunton River Watershed 1996 at B4.
-These data are quite old and EPA encourages the facility to provide more updated sampling data if available.
-The calculation is as follows:
+Therefore EPA has evaluated the projected instream concentration under current permit limits, and calculated a revised total phosphorus limit based on meeting the Gold Book target of 100 ug/l for preventing eutrophication, applied under 7Q10 conditions.
+In performing this calculation EPA assumes an upstream receiving water concentration of 0.02 mg/l.
+While EPA has located no available data for the Town River, sampling in the Wading and Rumford Rivers upstream of treatment plant discharges indicated a range of 0.011 to 0.037 mg/l TP, with a median of 0.020 mg/l, as reported in MassDEP, Taunton River Watershed 2001 Water Quality Assessment Report - Appendix B, OWM/DWM Water Quality Monitoring Data, Taunton River Watershed 1996 at B4.
+These data are from 1996, but similar results were reported from (more limited) sampling in 2006 (two samples from Wading River of 0.014 and 0.015 mg/l; one sample from Rumford River of 0.022 mg/l).
+(MassDEP, personal communication).
+EPA encourages the facility to provide more site-specific sampling data if available.
+The mass balance calculation is as follows: